skip to main content

 Plans and pricing: Viasat vs. Hughesnet

-Viasat has just one plan, Viasat Unleashed, though speed and pricing vary by region.
-This plan comes with truly unlimited data, which means you don’t have to worry about overage charges, throttling, or having your connection deprioritized in favor of other users who pay for a premium experience.
+Viasat offers four plan options, though speed and pricing vary by region.
+The Viasat Unleashed plan comes with truly unlimited data, which means you don’t have to worry about overage charges, throttling, or having your connection deprioritized in favor of other users who pay for a premium experience.

 Viasat plans and pricing